jamescherti/compile-angel.el/README.md

 ### What is the impact on Emacs startup?

+Compile-angel is optimized.
+It is fast enough that it is nearly imperceptible to the user.
 The author of compile-angel reports an Emacs startup time of 0.25 seconds with compile-angel enabled and 0.23 seconds without it.
 Feel free to share your own benchmarks.

 ### What's the difference between native and byte compiled?